 Our ant farm

-We have our own dedicated ant farm.
-This was established in April 2010 and is situated in northern Thailand.
+We have our own ant farm which is situated in Northern Thailand.

 Keeping our ants

 Our ant farm compliments the orchid business and the colonies are being kept in what was previously one of our orchid growing shade houses, which has been specially modified to keep and raise colonies of ants.